Definition Of Manslaughter Charges In Nevada

 Committing vehicular manslaughter in Nevada comes with a range of consequences, such as suspending your license for 1 year; paying up to $1000 in fines; and being incarcerated for 6 months.
 Fortunately, after 2 years have passed from the case closure date, you may be able to get this offense sealed off your record.

 At the Spartacus Law Firm, our Las Vegas manslaughter defense attorney is ready to help you manage any manslaughter charges that arise in Nevada.
 We’ll start working on your case instantly to construct the strongest possible defense for your advantage.
-Contact our office today for a free consultation and to learn more about how we can help.
+Contact our office today for a consultation and to learn more about how we can help.

 1. A person commits vehicular homicide if the person: